Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

 === "Android"

     The Android SDK lets you send events to Amplitude.
-See the full documentation at [Android SDK](../android-kotlin/) for additional configurations and advanced topics.
+See the [Android SDK documentation](../android-kotlin/) for additional configurations and advanced topics.

     ???example "Get started fast with an example project (click to expand)"